-The IMT Case Management Team, has developed a centralized structure or hub called the COVID Care Response Team.
-This team was created through a collaboration between the UHS, the DOS, and HR, and would work at the direction of the branch director of the CMT (who also is a public health professional and leader within UHS).
+The IMT Case Management Team, is working to develop a centralized structure or hub called the COVID Care Response Team.
+This team would be created through a collaboration between the UHS, the DOS, and HR, and would work at the direction of the branch director of the CMT (who also is a public health professional and leader within UHS).
 To meet LCPH's interests, this team can become a resource to not only the university but also to members of the university community, by LCPH request and as capacity warrants.
 Should excess capacity be available, case management services also could be provided to members of the broader Lane County community.